probewalk/bd-review-artifact/README.md

 We have removed any information that could reveal author identity to preserve **double-blind fairness**.
 Please do **not** redistribute this URL outside the PC/AC.

+This repository is frozen for the WWW review period.
+No further commits will be made until the review process ends.
 ---

 ## 1. What’s included / not included